sudocrystal/scc-compsci/121/README.md

   - Lecture: math and random
 + Practice with functions (partner activity)
   - Practice with Functions
-+ Live code
-  - Coffee Stand
   - Quiz
++ More Practice with Functions
+  - Review some of first and give time to complete
 + Fixing Broken Code that you didn't write
   - Grade Calculator
   - Midterm Review Study Guide Posted

 ## Week 5
-+ Lab Time
++ Live code
+  - Coffee Stand
-  - Lab: Super Sale
+  - HW: Super Sale
 + Midterm \#1
   - Midterm in class
 + Turtle Graphics